Generalized Animal Imitator: Agile Locomotion with Versatile Motion Prior: Introduction

-In this work, we focus on building low-level motion prior to utilize existing locomotion skills in nature and previous optimization methods, and learn multiple highly agile locomotion skills simultaneously, as shown in Figure \ref{fig:small_demo}.
-Even though we cannot fully comprehend the agility of animals and lack a unified framework for model-based controls, we recognize that motion sequences offer a consistent representation of diverse agile locomotion skills.
+In this work, we focus on building low-level motion prior to utilize existing locomotion skills in nature and previous optimization methods, and learn multiple highly agile locomotion skills simultaneously, as in Figure \ref{fig:sys_overview}.
+We utilize motion sequences to offer a consistent representation of diverse agile locomotion skills.
 Our motion prior extracts and assimilates a range of locomotion skills from reference motions, effectively mirroring their dynamics.
-These references comprise motion capture (mocap) sequences from quadrupeds, augmented generative model sequences complementing mocap data, and optimized motion trajectories.
-Throughout the training phase, we translate varied reference motion clips into a unified latent command space, guiding the motion prior to recreate locomotion dynamics based on these latent commands and the robot's inherent state.
+These references comprise motion capture (mocap) sequences from quadrupeds, synthetic motion sequences complementing mocap data, and optimized motion trajectories.
+We translate varied reference motion clips into a unified latent command space, guiding the motion prior to recreate locomotion skills based on these latent commands and the robot's state.
+For legged robots, a locomotion skill is the ability to produce a specific trajectory.
+We classify this into two aspects: \emph{Functionality} and \emph{Style}. \emph{Functionality} involves fundamental movement objectives, like moving forward at a set speed, while \emph{Style} focuses on how a robot accomplishes a task, for example, two robots could run at the same speed, but with different gait.
+Teaching both aspects simultaneously is challenging \cite{xu2020prediction}.
+We use three feedback: objective performance metrics, qualitative assessments, and detailed kinematic guidance.
+This structured approach helps the robot master basic functional objectives before refining its locomotion gaits.